ednurse/qlc-rest/README.md

 You can set the host address of your running QLC+ instance by editing `application.yml`.
 By default, it assumes QLC+ is running on the same machine.

+You can also set the port that the wrapper listens on if you want to change it from the default (9998).
+Again this is in `application.yml`.

 ## Execution

 The application can be started by executing